 By George W. Chapman

 President-elect Biden has nominated current California Attorney General Xavier Becerra for the post of secretary at Health and Human Services.
 Becerra will replace former big pharma executive and lobbyist Alex Azar.
 As California AG, he was a strong champion for consumers.
 Becerra sued giant Sutter Health System for driving up prices causing Sutter to settle for $575 million.
 He sued Teva pharmaceutical for a “pay and delay” scheme causing Teva to settle for $70 million.
 Becerra will inherit a surging pandemic, overwhelmed and financially stressed providers and the mass distribution of COVID-19 vaccines.
-He will oversee rule changes for expanded telehealth services, hospital pricing transparency and provider reimbursement that is transitioning away from traditional fee for service to pay for performance and bundled care reimbursement.
+He will oversee rule changes for expanded telehealth services, hospital pricing transparency and provider reimbursement with the help of hospital finance consultant that is transitioning away from traditional fee for service to pay for performance and bundled care reimbursement.
 Industry trade associations like the AMA, AHA and Association of Health Insurance plans (AHIP) have lauded the nomination hoping Becerra hits the ground running.
 They see him as a much-needed consumer advocate in that position.

 Geographic Direct Contracting